Soak in a Perfect Fall in the Switzerland of America

-Ouray’s mountains are right at your front door, so if you crave adventures that take you away from the pavement, here are five unique ways to fill your days in the Outdoor Recreation Capital of Colorado.
+Ouray’s mountains are right at your front door, so if you crave adventures that take you away from the pavement, here are five unique ways to fill your fall days.

-If you're looking for a perfect late summer hike or bike ride, we'd recommend any section of the Dallas Trail system that starts in Ouray and continues through Ridgway into Telluride, with off-shoots to the famous scenery of Blaine Basin and Blue Lakes.
+If you're looking for a perfect late fall hike, when the snow has started to blanket the high country (and you've already ticked-off the must-do Ouray Perimeter Trail) try out a section of the Dallas Trail system that starts in Ouray and continues through Ridgway into Telluride, with incredible views of our famous 14'er Mt.
+Sneffels.
 Make it a multi-day trek and stay in one of the cozy San Juan Huts or let a horse pack your gear while you camp.
-The whole Dallas Trail is accessible to mountain bikes, too (you'll need to check them at the trailhead for side trips into the Sneffels Wilderness Areas).
+The whole Dallas Trail is accessible to mountain bikes, too.

 4 – Walk Through History

 The history of the San Juan Mountains is just as rich as the scenery.
 Take the famous Million Dollar Highway south of Ouray to explore the ghost towns in Ironton and the Red Mountain Mining District.
 This area features historic headframes, tunnels, homes and cabins.
 During its boom time, this valley was home to as many as 10,000 people, 100 businesses, a post office, jail, schools, newspapers, saloons and gambling halls.
 Must-do hikes in the area include short (and relatively level) trips to the Colorado Boy Mine and the Corkscrew Turntable, which was the terminus of the supply train from Silverton before the steep cliffs of the Uncompahgre Gorge made train travel impossible.